-- 1 Audit Scotland, the Council's external auditors; - 2 Care Inspectorate (Social Care and Social Work Improvement Scotland); - 3 Education Scotland; - 4 Scottish Housing Regulator.
+- 1 Audit Scotland, the Council's external auditors; - 2 Care Inspectorate (Social Care and Social Work Improvement Scotland); - 3 Education Scotland; - 4 Scottish Housing Regulator

-The LAN has now published the AIP Update 2013-16 and it is worthy of note that section 5 of the June 2013 report states that: "The overall scrutiny risk assessment of Orkney Islands Council remains that of a low risk council which shows good selfawareness and a positive response to external scrutiny bodies.
-Most areas of the council were assessed as requiring no specific scrutiny".
-It is also worthy of note that all four AIPs to date have assessed Orkney Islands Council as being a low risk council.
+The LAN has now published the Assurance and Improvement Plan (AIP) Update 2014-17 and it is worthy of note that paragraph 6 of the May 2014 report states that: "The overall scrutiny risk assessment of Orkney Islands Council is that of a low risk council which shows good self-awareness and a positive response to external scrutiny bodies.
+Most areas of the council are assessed as requiring no specific additional scrutiny although there are some areas (governance arrangements, joint children's services and housing services) which require ongoing monitoring by scrutiny bodies.
+It is also worthy of note that all five AIPs to date have assessed Orkney Islands Council as being a low risk council.
+The AIP Update 2014/17 was presented to the Policy and Resources Committee on 24 June 2014 and the Monitoring and Audit Committee on 26 June 2014.
+This update reported on the revision of risk and reconsideration of the level of scrutiny required.
+The review process began in December 2013.

-The Chief Internal Auditor presented her Internal Audit Annual Report 2012/13 and Assurance Statement to the Monitoring and Audit Committee in June 2013.
-In her opinion there were "adequate and effective controls operating in the areas subject to audit review", with the exception of those significant governance issues identified below.
+The Chief Internal Auditor presented her Internal Audit Annual Report 2013/14 and Assurance Statement to the Monitoring and Audit Committee in June 2014.
+This provided an assurance statement on the effectiveness of the systems of internal control, corporate governance, and risk management, informed by Internal Audit's review work.
+In her opinion there were adequate and effective controls operating in the areas subject to audit review, with the exception of those significant governance issues included below.